IsNotDes/POP_ANR_RTM/README.md

 6. Ensure that the right top module is selected for the bitstream generation for the campaign.
 As default, it should be `RTM.vhd`.

-7. Generate the bitstream for the campaign.
+7. Generate the bitstream for the campaign (not necessary if you already programmed the bitstream on the EEPROM of the FGPA, see section ).

 8. Press the outputs buttons of the GBF so that the outputs are applied to the FPGAs.